 The medical and mental health clinics are operated by a team of paid physicians, registered nurses and local counselors on ground.
 DSEN Foundation coordinates medical services from the United States with these health workers through the use of technology.
 The DSEN Foundation Clinic is currently partnering with Med Hour With Dr. Stella.
 This is an interactive online platform dedicated to those living in Africa who do not have readily available access to medical and mental health experts to ask questions regarding any medical concerns they may have.
 Med Hour With Dr. Stella is at https://www.instagram.com/medhourstella/?hl=en

-The DSEN Foundation Clinic is proud also to be working with U.S trained mental health providers (Psychiatrists, Phycologists and therapists).
-These providers in the United States are working via telemedicine/telehealth to provide mental health care in the clinic.
+The DSEN Foundation Clinic is proud also to be working with U.S trained medical and mental health providers.
+All specialists are represented and some have traveled to African to provide healthcare at the clinic.
+Some of the providers in the United States are working via telemedicine/telehealth to provide both medical and mental health care in the clinic.
 Pre COVID-19 and the current COVID-19 situations are leaving people experiencing stress and difficulty coping with stress.
 These are causing a variety of negative effects such as anxiety, depression, alcohol abuse and medical problems.
 The DSEN Foundation Clinic offers mental health care as well as coping strategies to deal with the daily stressors of life.

 In the DSEN Foundation Health and Skills Center, four rooms in the building are dedicated to elementary/primary education.
 DSEN Foundation offers scholarships to indigent children to stay in school.
 The scholarships help these children whose parents cannot afford to pay for their education, the opportunity to be in school instead of staying home or hawking foods in the street exposing them to motor vehicle accidents, physical, emotional and/or sexual abuse.